Hacker0x01/docs.hackerone.com/docs/programs/import-vulns.md

 ![required fields importing file format](./images/import_template_required_fields_2.png)

 > **Note:** You don't need to include all columns when importing your vulnerabilities, unless you want to provide the additional details.
-But, be sure to include all of the required columns.
+But, be sure to include all of the required columns as shown in the image above.

 Here’s a table to help you see which fields are required and what should go underneath each field: